zzzprojects/EntityFramework-Extensions/docs/pages/api/options/column-output-expression.md

 {% endhighlight %}

 ## Purpose
-The `ColumnOutputExpression` option let you choose specific properties in which you want to get retrieve data from the database.
+The `ColumnOutputExpression` option lets you choose specific properties in which you want to retrieve data from the database.